funkr/netbeans-clojure/README.md

-# Clojure Plug-in for NetBeans 7.4
+# Clojure Plug-in for NetBeans 12

 Forked from [@GeertjanWielenga](https://github.com/GeertjanWielenga)'s [original work](https://blogs.oracle.com/geertjan/entry/leiningen_clojure_and_netbeans_ide).

-## Note:
+# Known Problems

-This is currently broken on NetBeans 8.0, and I haven't yet had time to investigate why.
-Pull requests are welcome.
+If the path to Leiningen is not given correctly the widget raises an exception which I cant catch. -> Visual Issue.

 ## Roadmap